 Once your boarding group gets called, head to the attraction to enter the queue.
 See one of the cast members waiting outside the queue where they will scan your MagicBand/Ticket to redeem your boarding pass.

-We know that Disney will have tape down on the ground on the ride queues, so when you enter you can keep a safe distance from other guests.
+We know that Disney has tape down on the ground in the ride queues, so when you enter you can keep a safe distance from other guests.

-Wait times from the moment you enter the queue to actually riding the attraction will vary.
+Wait times from the moment you enter the queue to actually riding the attraction will vary, and we’ll have to see how the new safety changes affect wait times.
 Expect 20-40 minutes depending on the attraction.

 What Should You Do While Waiting for Your Boarding Group?